Public News Service: History

 Following the 1996 Telecommunications Act, which allowed for media cross-ownership, Corbeil founded Public News Service as an avenue to examine and reach rural areas.

-In May 2017, Dan Heyman, a PNS producer in West Virginia, was arrested at the state capitol for asking former Health and Human Services Secretary Tom Price a question in an “aggressive manner.”
+In May 2017, Dan Heyman, a PNS producer in West Virginia, was arrested at the state capitol for asking former Health and Human Services Secretary Tom Price a question in an "aggressive manner".
 Heyman was jailed and charged for willful disruption of state government processes.
-In September 2017, the misdemeanor charge against Heyman was dropped after “a careful review” by the Kanawha County prosecutor’s office.
+In September 2017, the misdemeanor charge against Heyman was dropped after "a careful review" by the Kanawha County prosecutor's office.

-In 2019, PNS, in collaboration with the Pacifica Foundation, developed "2020Talks," a daily three-minute newscast covering the 2020 election primaries, leading up to the Iowa Caucuses.
+In 2019, PNS, in collaboration with the Pacifica Foundation, developed "2020Talks", a daily three-minute newscast covering the 2020 election primaries, leading up to the Iowa Caucuses.
+Today, the newscast continues as "2024Talks", changing its name to match the year.

 Funding

 Public News Service, a certified B Corporation, is funded by grants, gifts, some media contributions, and memberships from individuals, foundations, non-profit organizations and socially responsibly businesses.